YEOWEIHNGWHYELAB/WHYELAB_GitHubProfile/README.md

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=YEOWEIHNGWHYELAB&show_icons=true&theme=tokyonight&title_color=3cb480&locale=en&layout=compact" alt="YEOWEIHNGWHYELAB"/></p>

 ## About Me
 Hi there 👋!
 GitHub is the new Instagram/Facebook.
 I love to play around with Computers & Electronics.
-I am also very interested in the field of Artificial Intelligience.
+I am also very interested in the field of Artificial Intelligience and Software Engineering.
+I love to work on projects as a form of learning experience and a test for my programming literacy.
+Most importantly, I did most of it for fun.